jaredsohn/flix_plus/README.md

 The source code uses a couple of frameworks:

-* While this extension only works in Chrome, OpenForge would make it easier to also build it for other browsers.
-(More work would be needed to make this happen.)
+* It uses [OpenForge](https://github.com/trigger-corp/browser-extensions) to make it easier to build cross-browser extensions.
+However, at this time it only works for Chrome and more work would be necessary to support other browsers.

-* The openforge-greasemonkey-multi-script-compiler is a new framework that helps build browser extensions from userscripts.
-(Since this framework has only been used once, a little more work would be needed to use it for creating other extensions.)
+* It uses [openforge-greasemonkey-multi-script-compiler](https://www.github.com/jaredsohn/openforge-greasemonkey-multi-script-compiler), which is a new framework built for this extension to make it easier to build browser extensions from userscripts.
+(Since this framework has only been used once, more work would be needed to adapt it to other extensions.)

 ###Setup

-1. Check out OpenForge as your flix_plus folder (See https://github.com/trigger-corp/browser-extensions.git) and follow the instructions for setting it up.
+1. Check out [OpenForge](https://github.com/trigger-corp/browser-extensions) as your flix_plus folder and follow OpenForge's setup instructions.

-2. Clone this project as openforge-greasemonkey-multi-script/_inputs/flix_plus
+2. Clone the openforge-greasemonkey-multi-script-compiler folder as your openforge-greasemonkey-multi-script folder and follow the instructions for setting it up.

-3. Clone the openforge-greasemonkey-multi-script-compiler folder as your openforge-greasemonkey-multi-script folder and follow the instructions for setting it up.
+3. Clone this project as openforge-greasemonkey-multi-script/_inputs/flix_plus and continue following the compiler instructions.

 ###Building
-   You can build an extension by running ./z from the flix_plus folder.
-You can point Chrome to look at flix_plus/development/chrome to run the extension.
+   See the openforge-greasemonkey-multi-script compiler documentation for build instructions.

 ###Licensing
    The input files for the extension are licensed GPL.
 Each userscript has its own license (the ones produced by Lifehacker are cross-licensed GPL and MIT).